abiiinv/Seasides/HACKRF.md

 - **Deceptive Jamming**: Sends signals that mimic legitimate communications, confusing the receiving device.
   - **Example**: Using deceptive jamming to send false location data in GPS devices.

+### **Reply attacks**
+Replay attacks are a type of cyberattack where an attacker intercepts and records a communication or data transmission and replays it later to deceive the receiving system.
+These attacks exploit the lack of proper authentication or session management in protocols.
+The replayed transmission appears legitimate to the receiver, allowing unauthorized access or actions.

+#### **How Reply attack works:**

+     1. Interception: The attacker captures a communication or signal (e.g., a car key fob unlocking signal, login credentials, or authentication tokens).

+     2. Storage: The attacker stores the captured data for future use.

+     3. Replay: At a later time, the attacker retransmits the data to the target system, impersonating the original sender.

+     4. Execution: The target system processes the replayed data, believing it to be genuine, granting access or executing actions.